How Many Strands of Barbed Wire Is Best For Cattle?

 The Five-Strand Sweet Spot

-For most perimeter runs, five strands strike the perfect balance of security, visibility, and budget.
-This setup is a common choice in our Barbed Wire Fence Installation projects across the Southeast.
-Decades of Panhandle and South Georgia ranch data show that a properly tensioned five-wire fence holds cows and calves with minimal maintenance.
+For most perimeter runs, five strands strike the ideal balance of security, visibility, and cost.
+As outlined in our established standards for Cattle Fence Installation across the Southeast, decades of ranch experience in the Florida Panhandle and South Georgia show that a properly tensioned five-wire fence reliably contains cows and calves while keeping long-term maintenance to a minimum.

 Six or More Strands: When Extra Muscle Matters